AlexTHubble/VariousUnityTools/README.md

 # VariousUnityTools
-This project consists of various Unity tools that I like to use across my projects, mostly just a single place for me to hold them
+This project consists of various Unity tools that I like to use across my projects, mostly just a single place for me to hold them, I have these wrapped in singletons that only require the script to be on a game object in scene

 ## Tools included
 - Timer tool